 British Columbia Airplane Accident Lawyer

 A commercial and private airplane accident is often a life-changing event for victims and their family members, causing serious and debilitating injuries for some, and fatal wounds for others.
 All airplane accidents, however small or large, require thorough investigation by an experienced British Columbia airplane accident lawyer, even if you have already been offered compensation from the carrier or private company.
-Here at Preszler Law Firm, we have been serving British Columbia airplane accident victims since 1959.
+Here at Preszler Injury Lawyers, we have been serving British Columbia airplane accident victims since 1959.
 We offer professional legal services for victims and their loved ones, taking responsibility to recover maximum compensation for our clients in personal injury and wrongful death cases.
 Because every airplane accident is a serious matter, you need a legal team that can adapt to every situation, talk you through each step of the process, and listen to your needs and desires throughout the many months that a claim or lawsuit takes to settle or litigate.

 The Basics of a Airplane Accident Personal Injury Claim

 Like any type of personal injury accident or collision, the first step to gaining compensation is proving liability.
 This means that the appropriate party must be held responsible—often there are multiple parties that are at fault.
 For example, a private airplane pilot who misjudged the severity of an approaching storm, as well as a third party aircraft mechanic who failed to fix a problem with a flap, could both be held liable in the event of a crash that injured or killed passengers aboard.